bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/calculating aircraft fuel at a given time.md

 ^d0cc24

-#### Endurace equation
+#### Endurance equation
 ![[endurance]]

 ![[endurance equation]]

 #### Implications
-Now we have an equation for endurance we can see that to maxamise endurace you need:
+Now we have an equation for endurance we can see that to malaise endurance you need:
-- As small a [[specific fuel consumption (aircraft)|s.f.c]] as possible
+- As small a [[specific fuel consumption (aircraft)|s.f.c]] as possible.
+So you need as efficient engines as possible.
 - As high [[lift to drag ratio]] as possible.
-So you need a
+So you need very efficient aerodynamic characteristics.
 - As high a $W_f/W_s$ as possible.
-So you need to use light materials and optamise the structure to be as light as possible
+So you need to use light materials and optimize the structure to be as light as possible.